shrutijain90/geo4dev-ct-map/README.md

   - `conda install jupyter`
   - `conda install gdal`
   - `pip install git+https://github.com/shrutijain90/eetc.git@v0.0.10`
+    - You may need to run `conda install git` before running the above command.
     - If you are unable to install the `gee-tools` repo using the above command, try installing it in edit mode as follows:
       - Clone the repo: `git clone https://github.com/shrutijain90/eetc.git`
       - cd into the repo directory